 number string Description -1 AUTOMATIC Uses automatic branching variable selection.
-0 MAXINFEAS Chooses the variable in the original compact for- 4 RYANFOSTER mulation with maximum infeasibility.
-When appropriate, uses a specialized branching rule known as Ryan-Foster branching .
+0 MAXINFEAS Selects the variable in the original compact formu- lation with maximum infeasibility.
+2 PSEUDO Selects the variable in the original compact formu- lation that maximizes the weighted up and down pseudocosts.
+3 STRONG Selects the variable in the original compact formu- lation that maximizes the estimated improvement in the objective value based on strong branching.
+4 RYANFOSTER When appropriate, uses a specialized branching rule known as Ryan-Foster branching.